OrchardCMS/OrchardCore/src/docs/guides/contributing/contributing-code.md

 - Feel free to mark conversations that you addressed to keep track of them with an emoji or otherwise, just don't resolve them.
 - Please keep conversations happening in line comments in those convos, otherwise, communication will be a mess.
 If you have trouble finding them, see [this video](https://github.com/OrchardCMS/OrchardCore/pull/14749#issuecomment-1917976028).
 - When you're done addressing all feedback of a review, click ["Re-request review"](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/reviewing-changes-in-pull-requests/incorporating-feedback-in-your-pull-request#re-requesting-a-review) in the top-right corner for each reviewer when you're ready for another round of review, so they know that you're done.
+- We're using [CodeRabbit](https://coderabbit.ai/) for AI code reviews.
+Please take the bot's feedback like a human's, and address them as well or dispute them by replying to the comments.
+You can have a conversation with it.
+Please be patient; AI code reviews help, but can frequently be incorrect.
+Use your best judgement.

 !!! tip
     Do you want to demo what you've done to others, to showcase your work and to gather feedback?
 Join one of [our meetings](../../resources/meeting/README.md).